HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

 For me quality time is the opposite of interruptions.
 "Let me just do that real quick" is *not* quality time.

-It's much more about being in the moment, and taking enought time for the task at hand.
+It's much more about being in the moment, and taking enough time for the task at hand.
-In my romantic phantasies about woodworking, a carpenter spents quality time with his materials.
+In my romantic fantasies about woodworking, a carpenter spends quality time with his materials.
 It takes a lot of dedication to make nice furniture.
 He does not rush to get some grooves in.
 He takes his time and carves them out one by one.